 You can also read 3 Golden Rules of Accounting

-The demerits of this system are discussed below:
+The 6 important limitations or disadvantages of this system are as follows:

 - It is necessary for experienced people to keep an account in this method because this system can not be applied to the organization if there is no theoretical and practical knowledge of accounting, so making an account with inexperienced people can lead to many mistakes.